Reviewed 23 November 2021

-The vaccine is stored and transported in refrigeration at 2-8 degrees celcius.
+The vaccine is stored and transported in refrigeration at 2-8 degrees Celcius.

-The CanSino vaccine is less fussy than the standard two-dose vaccines as it eliminates the need of keeping track of people given the first dose and scheduling the second dose accordingly, and also, is far more convenient to store and distribute.
+The CanSino vaccine is less fussy than the standard two-dose vaccines as it eliminates the need of keeping track of people given the first dose and schedule the second dose accordingly, and also, is far more convenient to store and distribute.
 This has certainly given it an edge over other front-running vaccines like Pfizer, AstraZeneca, and Moderna.

 How effective is the CanSino Vaccine?

-The late-stage trials CanSino vaccine demonstrated efficacy of 65.7% at preventing symptomatic cases.
+The late-stage trials CanSino vaccine demonstrated the efficacy of 65.7% at preventing symptomatic cases.
 It also proved to be 90.98% effective in preventing severe disease.